orchidsoftware/orchid.software/docs/en/docs/attachments.md

 > **Note.** The `url()` method will first check for the path existence, and then get the URL.
 When using external storage like `s3`, this will make two calls.
 To improve performance you can use the [caching adapter](https://laravel.com/docs/filesystem#driver-prerequisites) recommended by `Laravel` to improve performance.
 You can also simply override this method and adjust to your needs.

-## Uploading a file via the console
+## Uploading a File via the Console

-Sometimes the necessary files are already on the server, then you can use the following to upload to the desired storage:
+Sometimes the necessary files are already on the server, and you can use the following code to upload them to the desired storage:

 ```php
 use Illuminate\Http\UploadedFile;